Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 ##### 1.2 Supply Chain Management

-Qantas uses their supply chain management to differentiate from their competitors by t
+Qantas uses their supply chain management to differentiate from their competitors by taking it very seriously and being very transparent about their goals and values.

 #### 2. Outsourcing